Ubuntu 22.04.1 LTS

 How to install Ubuntu Desktop

-Follow this tutorial to find out how to install Ubuntu Desktop on your laptop or PC.
+Follow this tutorial to install Ubuntu Desktop on your laptop or PC.

 You can also run Ubuntu from a USB to try it without installing it on your machine.

-Learn how to run Ubuntu Desktop on any operating system using VirtualBox to set up a virtual machine with this quick start guide.
+Learn how to run Ubuntu Desktop on any operating system using VirtualBox.
+Set up a virtual machine with this quick start guide.

 Read the complete guide to installing Ubuntu Desktop on a Raspberry Pi 4 (2GB or above).